 The Constitutional Convention

-The convention will commence once sufficient support has been confirmed through the election process.
-Fall 2029 is the target date, contingent on achieving the 34-state application threshold and a supportive Congress.
-If additional election cycles are needed, the convention opens after those conditions are met, not before.
-Its first formal act — before any substantive deliberation begins — is to call for the National Town Hall Collection.
+The convention will open once sufficient support has been confirmed through the election process.
+Fall 2029 is the target date, if 34 states have applied and Congress is willing.
+If more election cycles are needed, the convention opens after those conditions are met, not before.
+Its first official action — before any real debate begins — is to call for the National Town Hall Collection.

 Delegate selection: